Best Of17 min read

 Cons:

-• Professional tier is a tough pill to swallow for a 10-person team at $90/user
+• The Professional tier at $90/user is tough to swallow for a 10-person team

-• Can feel overwhelming — there's a lot of surface area to navigate
+• Can feel overwhelming — there's a lot of surface area to learn

 • Some features are locked behind add-on hubs (Marketing, Service, etc.) that cost extra